pari08tosh/mern-app/README.md

 - Using React with Redux to maintain global auth states and manage views.
 - Using additional react plugins for routing and notification management.
 - Includes coustom HOC for protecting routes.

-Note:- Before building react, change the proxy in package.json as required.